-Mr. Amri graduated with Engineering (Mechanical) Degree and holds a Master of Engineering Science from Universiti Malaya.
+Mr. Amri graduated with Engineering (Mechanical) Degree from Universiti Malaya.

 He was appointed as a Project Engineer in 2010.
-He has more than 12 years of experience in the engineering industries.
+He has more than 13 years of experience in the engineering industries.
 He is currently overseeing the project division.

 He does not have any family relationship with any of the Directors and/or substantial shareholders of the Company nor has he any personal interest in any business arrangement involving CME.
 He has no convictions for offences over the past 10 years other than traffic offences.